Are you confused about carbs?

 How carbs are broken down (warning science lesson coming!!)

-Carbohydrate digestion begins in the mouth with the release the enzyme salivary amylase, which begins the process of breaking down the polysaccharides (‘many’ sugars) in the carbohydrate food.
-Eventually all carbohydrates are broken down into monosaccharides.
-The monosaccharides are single sugars also known as glucose that are then absorbed in the small intestine.
+Monosaccharides are single sugars also known as glucose that are then absorbed in the small intestine.
 Carbohydrates that were not digested and absorbed by the small intestine reach the colon where they are partly broken down by intestinal bacteria.
-Fibre, which cannot be digested like other carbohydrates, is excreted with feces or partly digested by the intestinal bacteria.
+Fibre, which cannot be digested like other carbohydrates, is excreted with faeces or partly digested by the intestinal bacteria.

-Glucose floats in your blood stream ready to be used for energy or stored if not required.
-Your blood glucose level rises after you eat carbohydrates causing your pancreas to release insulin.
 Insulin shuttles the glucose into the cell to be used for energy.
 Insulin main roles are to stimulate your brain, muscle, fat and other cells to use glucose for fuel and to stimulate the liver to make glycogen, the storage form of glucose.
 This process helps keeps the level of glucose in your blood stable, providing adequate fuel for your body.
 About one to three hours after you eat your blood sugar and insulin levels return to baseline.

 With chronic over-eating and inactivity, some people may develop insulin resistance, a condition where the body ignores the insulin signals.
 Hence the blood glucose levels remain too high, the body tries to compensate by making more insulin which results in a condition called hyperinsulinemia.
 The high levels of insulin promote fat storage and inhibit fat burning.
 Furthermore susceptible individuals may develop a condition called Metabolic Syndrome which increases the risk of developing type 2 diabetes and heart disease.